 Clare Mackenney, Owner/Director of Andrewshayes Holiday Park

 Andrewshayes Holiday Park is and independent, family-run holiday park in East Devon.

-“This year as soon as travel was allowed, we saw a huge demand for holidays and short breaks to East Devon.
+“In 2020, as soon as travel was allowed, we saw a huge demand for holidays and short breaks to East Devon.